port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/feature management/launchdarkly.md

 # Launchdarkly

-Our Launchdarkly integration allows you to import `projects`, `flags`, `auditlogs`, and `environments` from your Launchdarkly account into Port, according to your mapping and definition.
+Our Launchdarkly integration allows you to import `projects`, `flags`, and `environments` from your Launchdarkly account into Port, according to your mapping and definition.

 A `Project` in LaunchDarkly is a collection of feature flags, targeting rules, and environments that correspond to a specific application or service.